germanblanco/getdata-014/CookBook.md

 The script in this repository produces a summarised dataset based on [Human Activity Recognition Using Smartphones Data Set](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).

-The resulting dataset is returned by the function ..., included in the ... script in this repository.
+The resulting dataset is returned by the function run_analysis, included in the run_analysis.R script in this repository.
 This function will download the original dataset from the web or expected to be found in the current working directory.

-#Abstract
+###Abstract

 - Dataset characteristics: Multivariate, time-series
 - Number of Instances:
 - Number of Attributes:

-#Source
+###Source
 The observations in the resulting dataset are obtained from all the observations of the original dataset (test and train subsets).
 The observations correspond to 30 different individuals (those found in the original dataset).
 Each of the observations is labled with an activity type.

-#Dataset Information
+###Dataset Information

 The dataset provides the mean values of ... different variables (those indicating standard deviation and mean values in the original dataset) for each subject and activity type.